Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 As mentioned, good administrators can propel schools in the right direction.
 That person will have leadership skills, in which he/she can balance firm but fair rules with a dash of flexibility to meet any needs.
-Also, most importantly, they respect, listen and adhere (when needed) to the faculty, staff, and students under his/her directions.
+Also, most importantly, they respect, listen and adhere (when needed) to the faculty, staff, and students under their directions.

-Sometimes, this process takes months or years to build and to affect the school in a positive way.
+Sometimes, this process takes months or years to build and to impact the school in a positive way.
 Bad administrators, on the other hand, can take mere days or weeks to destroy a school’s delicate infrastructure and morale.